 Although OEMs have introduced countless innovations over the years, they have never really been credited as “technology builders” by the investment community.
 In fact, their valuations still hover around those of the lowest “asset builder” quadrant.
 So how can traditional automotive companies start moving up the revenue multiplier ladder?
 The answer may be found in new business models that promise to leverage the increasing amount of data being generated, captured, and shared by the vehicle itself.

-However, monetizing this tremendous increase in operational and behavioral data is easier said than done—and OEMs have largely been lagging behind market disruptors entering this space.
+However, monetising this tremendous increase in operational and behavioural data is easier said than done—and OEMs have largely been lagging behind market disruptors entering this space.
 There is also good reason to wonder whether a critical mass of consumers see the increase in vehicle connectivity as a good thing.
-Recent study results suggest that while 79 percent of consumers in China believe increased connectivity will be beneficial, only 35 percent of German consumers feel the same.3
+Recent study results suggest that while 79 per cent of consumers in China believe increased connectivity will be beneficial, only 35 per cent of German consumers feel the same.3

-One of the first decisions for companies aiming to monetize vehicle data is where to play in the connected vehicle value chain.
+One of the first decisions for companies aiming to monetise vehicle data is where to play in the connected vehicle value chain.
 Potential roles exist for companies to act as:

-OEMs can potentially realize enormous benefits from knowing which parts of a vehicle are likely to fail and when.
+OEMs can potentially realise enormous benefits from knowing which parts of a vehicle are likely to fail and when.
 Real-time data sent from vehicle sensors can identify problems early, and predictive analytics can allow companies to get out in front of potential warranty and recall issues.
-This kind of data can also help OEMs and dealers optimize their parts inventory and technician resourcing strategies.
-Further, a deeper understanding of how customers use their vehicles can help OEMs design better, more customized customer experiences to improve brand affinity and loyalty.
+This kind of data can also help OEMs and dealers optimise their parts inventory and technician resourcing strategies.
+Further, a deeper understanding of how customers use their vehicles can help OEMs design better, more customised customer experiences to improve brand affinity and loyalty.

-The complexity and dynamism that characterize the emerging connected vehicle industry has made it difficult to make decisions regarding where to play and how to win.
+The complexity and dynamism that characterise the emerging connected vehicle industry has made it difficult to make decisions regarding where to play and how to win.
 Complications to consider include: